234th Rifle Division: Gorodok Offensive

 By this time forces of 3rd Panzer Army were still clinging to a deep salient running north from Gorodok to not far south of Nevel, deeply flanked by 4th Shock to the west and the remainder of 1st Baltic Front to the east.
 For the new operation the 11th Guards and 4th Shock Armies, with tank and cavalry support, "were to penetrate the enemy's defenses on the flanks of the Gorodok salient, encircle and destroy his grouping by concentric attacks in the direction of Bychikha Station, and then capture Gorodok and Vitebsk while developing the attack to the south."
 The 43rd and 39th Armies would support the attack.
 At this time 83rd Corps had only the 234th and 235th Divisions under command and was deployed on 11th Guards' left flank, directly north of the German-held village of Khvoshno, with the 234th to the west.

 The offensive kicked off on December 13 following a two-hour artillery preparation on the 11th Guards Army's front.
 Only the 84th Guards Rifle Division of 36th Guards Rifle Corps was able to penetrate the first defensive positions on the first day, and it was soon halted by reserves of the 129th Infantry Division.
 Alarmed by this near-failure the Army commander, Lt.
 Gen. K. N. Galitskii, decided to shift the main attack into this sector.
 After regrouping overnight the 84th Guards completed the penetration after a further artillery preparation the next morning.
 Now tank and mechanized forces were committed into the breach, as well as the 16th and 83rd Guards Rifle Divisions to expand the gap and guard the flanks.
 With the German line unhinged the 83rd Corps was able to force its way past Khvoshno against resistance from the 6th Luftwaffe Field Division.
 By the end of December 15 the Army had nearly completed encircling the 129th and 211th Infantry Divisions in separate pockets.
 3rd Panzer Army requested permission to take the front back but was refused as Hitler remained determined to close the "Nevel Gap".
 A day later the 211th was encircled and had no choice but to attempt a breakout, which occurred overnight on December 16/17 at the cost of 2,000 of its 7,000 troops and all of its artillery, heavy weapons and vehicles.

 As the advance continued the 234th and 235th Divisions continued to pursue in a southeast direction, tying-in with the 43rd Army, before being re-directed to the southwest toward Gorodok, still driving elements of II Luftwaffe Corps ahead of them.
-By the end of December 21 the 234th was in the vicinity of Blinki, roughly 12km east of Gorodok.
+By the end of December 21 the 234th was in the vicinity of Blinki, roughly 12 km east of Gorodok.
 The town was liberated on December 24 following a night attack.
 This was followed by an extensive regrouping in which 83rd Corps (now consisting of the 234th, 117th and 360th Rifle Divisions) returned to 4th Shock Army by the beginning of January 1944.